EricVernie/templateaddinoutlook/Readme.md

 #Addin-outlook template

-#Step 4 Using Office UI Fabric
+#Step 3 Initialize and using office.js API

 For the Office UI Fabric, go to http://aka.ms/office-ui-fabric to learn more